-Parameter Read/Write Description Paylode Size It is the device's load size.
-Read Only GenCP Version Major Read Only It is the major version in GenCP version.
-GenCP Version Minor It is the minor version in GenCP version.
-Read Only U3V Version Major Read Only It is the major version in U3V version.
-U3V Version Minor It is the minor version in U3V version.
-Read Only It sets whether the device supports one flow U3VCP SIRM Available Read Only interface at least.
-It sets whether the device supports one event U3VCP EIRM Available Read Only interface at least.
-It sets whether the device supports IIDC2 U3VCP IIDC2 Available Read Only register mapping.
+Parameter Read/Write Description Paylode Size Read Only It is the device's load size.
+GenCP Version Major Read Only It is the major version in GenCP version.
+GenCP Version Minor Read Only It is the minor version in GenCP version.
+U3V Version Major Read Only It is the major version in U3V version.
+U3V Version Minor Read Only It is the minor version in U3V version.
+U3VCP SIRM Available Read Only It sets whether the device supports one flow interface at least.
+U3VCP EIRM Available Read Only It sets whether the device supports one event interface at least.
+U3VCP IIDC2 Available Read Only It sets whether the device supports IIDC2 register mapping.
+U3V Max Command Read Only It is the device max. command transmission length.